At The Court Martial: ‘Whatsapp Group was created To Overthrow Government’ PW11

 When asked by the prosecutor whether he can identify the phones that the accused persons used in their communication with each other, the witness responded in the positive adding that he can identify the phones by their labels and that each phone bears the name of the owner at the back (cover).
 He mentioned some of the names of the accused persons whose phones were recovered by the investigators.

-The case is adjourned till today at 10 am for further hearing.
+The case is adjourned to today at 10 am for further hearing.